BNU-CO452-Derek/BlueJ/README.md

 ### Testing
 Create a TicketMachine and use it to purchase all three tickets.
 Make sure that your tests include trying to purchase a ticket with too little money inserted, and also with too much money inserted.
 Show that excess money can be refunded.
 Use the terminal window to record your tests.
 ### Useful Java Concepts
-YOU CAN GET A FIRST CLASS MARK (80%) FOR FUNCTIONALITY WITHOUT USING THE CONCEPTS BELOW.
-Hoever the following concepts are a better wau of implementing some of the TicketMachine's functionality, and if used will gain you a further 20%.
+YOU CAN GET A FIRST CLASS MARK (80%) FOR FUNCTIONALITY WITHOUT USING THE CONCEPTS BELOW IN App02.
+However the following concepts are a better way of implementing some of the TicketMachine's functionality, and if used will gain you a further 20%.
 #### Constants
 Whenever you have values in a program that are not going to be changed, it is better if they are defined as constants, in Java that can be done by defining them as **static final**
 ~~~